-TNPL had set up a satellite Precipitated Calcium Carbonate plant with an annual production capacity of 60,000 MT adjacent to mini cement plant on "Build Own, Operate" basis.
-This plant had consumed 5500 MT of carbon di- oxide content in the flue gas which was utilized as raw material for production of 15768 MT of PCC thus avoiding GHG emissions.
+TNPL had set up a satellite Precipitated Calcium Carbonate plant with an annual production capacity of 60,000 Mt adjacent to mini cement plant on "Build Own, Operate" basis.
+This plant had consumed 5,208 Mt of Carbon Di-Oxide content in the flue gas which utilized as raw material for production of 14,880 Mt of PCC thus avoiding GHG emissions.

-• Biodiversity Park:
+Biodiversity Park:

-TNPL has established a Biodiversity Park by assembling more than 100 species of trees in about 6.07 hectares of land at TNPL Housing colony area during the last year under the concept of biodiversity enrichment to sustain the green environment.
-In addition to the above, another 60 species of trees/shrubs comprising of flowering, fruit bearing, medicinal, ornamental, timber varieties etc., are included in the current year.
+TNPL has established a Biodiversity park by assembling more than 160 species of trees/shrubs comprising of flowering, fruit bearing, medicinal, ornamental, timber etc., in about 6.07 hectares of land at TNPL Housing colony area under the concept of biodiversity enrichment to sustain the green environment.
 The ecosystem maintained in the Biodiversity Park is assessed periodically for effective monitoring of flora and fauna in the park.
-The trees have started flowering / fruiting which results in attraction of fauna that include butterfly, birds, reptiles and insects which are being evidenced at the site.
-This facilitates the improvement of the Biodiversity Park by introduction of new species by pollination and seedtransfer through migration of birds.
-In future, it is planned to undertake a detailed study of the flora and fauna in the Biodiversity Park.
+The trees have started flowering / fruiting, resulting in attraction to the fauna including butterflies, birds, reptiles, insects, being witnessed at site.
+This facilitates the improvement of Biodiversity by introduction of new species by pollination, seeds transfer through migratory birds.
+In future, it is planned to undertake a detailed study on the flora and fauna in the Biodiversity Park.